elkocho1/battleship-game/README.md

 - [JavaScript](https://www.javascript.com/) was used to provide the start script needed to run the Code Institute mock terminal in the browser

+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used to construct the elements involved in building the mock terminal in the browser

 ### Frameworks/Libraries, and Tools:
 #### Python modules: